JENI BONE takes a look at the options available to becoming acquainted with the water…

 Proof of practical boating experience is also required before obtaining a boat driving licence in NSW.
 To gain the required practical boating experience, applicants can undertake a practical boating course with an RTP, or complete a Boating Licence Practical Logbook by undertaking a minimum of three trips in a powered vessel under power and recording trip details in the logbook with verification by an experienced and licenced skipper.

-The Boating Industry Association (BIA) of NSW recently launched Try Boating Day as a pilot program in preparation for a state-wide launch to complement the existing programs Try Sailing Day and Try Crewing Day.
+The Boating Industry Association (BIA) launched Try Boating Day as a pilot program in preparation for a state-wide launch to complement the existing programs Try Sailing Day and Try Crewing Day.

 Over a dozen trailerboat dealers came together over five locations – Putney, St George, Windsor, Penrith and Bayview – with a variety of sizes and types of boats to give participants the opportunity to gain hands-on experience.
 More than 110 families and groups pre-registered with dozens more registering on the day.